markusra/StegoButler/README.md

 ### Requirements

-StegoButler needs Python 2.7 in order to run.
+StegoButler needs Python 2.7 in order to work.

 ### Installation